puppetlabs/puppet-instruqt-tracks/pe-301-lab-2-1-refactor-the-base-profile/02-wrapup-and-feedback/assignment.md

 ---
 In this lab you refactored your base profile by moving variables to class parameters so that you could reuse the profile in another role without having to duplicate code.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/job-aids/pe301-develop-and-maintain-labs/refactor-the-base-profile).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Compass](https://learn.puppet.com/)